DimaBir/ResNetTensorRT/README.md

 8. [References](#references)

 ## Overview
-This project demonstrates how to perform inference with a PyTorch model and optimize it using NVIDIA TensorRT.
+This project demonstrates how to perform inference with a PyTorch model and optimize it using ONNX or NVIDIA TensorRT.
 The script loads a pre-trained ResNet-50 model from torchvision, performs inference on a user-provided image, and prints the top-K predicted classes.
-Additionally, the script benchmarks the model's performance in the following configurations: CPU, CUDA, TensorRT-FP32, and TensorRT-FP16, providing insights into the speedup gained through optimization.
+Additionally, the script benchmarks the model's performance in the following configurations: CPU, CPU (ONNX), CUDA, TensorRT-FP32, and TensorRT-FP16, providing insights into the speedup gained through optimization.

 ## Requirements
+- This repo cloned
 - Docker
 - NVIDIA GPU (for CUDA and TensorRT benchmarks and optimizations)
 - Python 3.x